scalamolecule/molecule-web/docs/database/transaction/update.md

 ```

-## Ref attr
+## Foreign keys

-We can update a relationship by updating the ref attribute id.
+We can update a relationship by updating the foreign key.

-Here we update the ref attribute `country` on `Address` from the id of USA to the id of UK:
+Here we update the foreign key `country` on `Address` from the id of USA to the id of UK:

 ```scala
 // Existing Country ids